 Please find the "Turning Off" section below that corresponds to your mail provider.
 Note that some mail hosts, such as Media Temple, have both per-account and per-user spam filters, so there may be more than one switch to turn off.

-If your mail provider does not let you turn off its spam filter, we recommend switching to one of the Recommended Mail Hosts.
-You can also follow the Rescuing Good Messages Caught By a Server Filter instructions to have SpamSieve look for good messages in the Junk mailbox and move them back to the inbox.
+If your mail provider does not let you turn off its spam filter:

+- You may be able to at least turn down the sensitivity of the server filter, to reduce the problems that it causes. - You can follow the Rescuing Good Messages Caught By a Server Filter instructions to have SpamSieve look for good messages in the Junk mailbox and move them back to the inbox.